CMPUT301F22T13/FoodieCentral/README.md

 Authority and License

-This app is being developed by Ishaan Rehmani, Logan Timer, Neville Albuquerque, Samir Raza, Shiv Chopra and Scott Geber as part of a group project deliverable for Computing Science 301 at the University of Alberta.
+This app is being developed by Ishaan Rehmani, Logan Timer, Neville Albuquerque, Samir Raza, Shiv Chopra and Scott Gebert as part of a group project deliverable for Computing Science 301 at the University of Alberta.